Home – 42M

 Another difference is that Roberto Guzman is a full professor at the University of Puerto Rico at Aguadilla Campus, while I am but a humble galactic hitchhiker.

-If you want to learn or improve your Italian, feel free to reach out: I can take on a couple more students.
+If you want to learn or improve your Italian, feel free to reach out.
 I’m afraid you can’t opt out from bad jokes, though.

 Freelancing as a Simplicity Web Coach